The-Swarm-Corporation/ClawSwarm/README.md

 </p>

-**ClawSwarm** is a lightweight, multi-agent messaging framework built on Swarms, offering unified Telegram, Discord, and WhatsApp support, with Rust compilation, gRPC API, and production-ready features.
+**ClawSwarm** is a multi-agent personal productivity operating system powered by hundreds of agents designed to enhance your productivity.

 ---